cerner/terra-graphs/CONTRIBUTING.md

 * Please be as clear and explicit as you can in your description of the problem.
 * Please state the version of Operating System, Browser, and terra-graphs you are using in the description.
 * Include any relevant code in the issue summary.
+* If an issue already exists, please add a comment to help indicate that multiple people are facing the issue.

 ## Pull Requests